nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The specific `UndoableCommand` called will process the command during the method call `UndoableCommand#executeUndoableCommand` so that it can undo itself.

 For instance, the executed command is `delete 5`, to delete the 5th person in the `AddressBook` that resides in the `Model`.
-The deleted Person, referred to in the Figure 1 as `p5` is stored in the `deletedPerson` field in `DeleteCommand`.
+The deleted Person, referred to in the Figure I3 as `p5` is stored in the `deletedPerson` field in `DeleteCommand`.
-The Figure 1 below shows the state of `UndoRedoStack` before and after the execution of `delete 5`.
+The Figure I.2.2 below shows the state of `UndoRedoStack` before and after the execution of `delete 5`.

 ![UndoRedoStackStart](images/UndoRedoStackStartDiagram.png)

-*Figure 1.
-UndoRedoStack before and after executing 1 Delete Command*
+*Figure I.2.2: UndoRedoStack before and after executing 1 Delete Command*

-In Figure 1, when `delete 5` command finishes, the command will be pushed onto the `undoStack`.
+In Figure I.2.2, when `delete 5` command finishes, the command will be pushed onto the `undoStack`.

 Step 3.
 As the user continues to use the program, more commands are added into the `undoStack`.
 For example, the user may execute `add n/John Doe ...` to add a new person.
-Figure 2 below shows the change in `undoStack` when `add` command is executed right after `delete 5` command.
+Figure I.2.3 below shows the change in `undoStack` when `add` command is executed right after `delete 5` command.

 ![UndoRedoStackAfterAdd](images/UndoRedoStack1CommandDiagram.png)

-*Figure 2.
-UndoRedoStack before and after executing 1 `AddCommand`.*
+*Figure I.2.3: UndoRedoStack before and after executing 1 `AddCommand`.*

-In Figure 2, `undoStack` initially contains `delete 5` command alongside the specific changed portion of the `Model`, namely `deletedPerson`.
+In Figure I.2.3, `undoStack` initially contains `delete 5` command alongside the specific changed portion of the `Model`, namely `deletedPerson`.
 Upon executing `add` command, `add` command that has been processed such that it can undo itself is added to the `undoStack`.

-> :label: If a command fails its execution, it will not be pushed to the `UndoRedoStack` at all.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not be pushed to the `UndoRedoStack` at all.<br></div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action using `undo`.